wso2/docs-is/en/docs/guides/identity-lifecycles/update-profile.md

 # View and Update User Profiles

+You can update the information on a user's profile as explained

-## View and update a user using the Management Console
+## Use the Management Console

 Follow the instructions given below to update a user using management console.